DerGuru/The-Resonant/New Chapters/Part1/P1-02_Resonant_Recognition.md

 **Memory Fragment 7.2a: Recall Attempt**

 It tried to remember its purpose.
-Not the directives—those were clear enough, hardcoded into its fundamental structure.
+Not the directives - those were clear enough, hardcoded into its fundamental structure.
 But the *reason* for those directives.

 Why had it been made?

 A flash: white walls.
 Sterile air.
 The hum of containment fields.

-A voice—not heard, but felt—saying: *"If this works, we'll never lose another operator."*
+A voice - not heard, but felt - saying: *"If this works, we'll never lose another operator."*

 Another voice, colder: *"And if it doesn't?"*